hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's an S3 feature that can be enabled on S3 buckets
 - It allows a one-way replication of data from a source bucket to a destination bucket in another region
-- It is a set of rules:
+- It's a set of rules:
 	- They could be applied on the entire source bucket objects
 	- They could also be applied on a part of source bucket objects (based on prefixes and/or tags)
 	- They could be overlapping